-If you suspect a student may be homeless please contact your school's Student Support Facilitator or Glennis Cannon at 941-5484.
+If you suspect a student may be homeless please contact your school's Student Support Facilitator.
 We can help the student with school supplies, clothing, free and reduced lunch application, transportation, and other items needed for school.
 All referrals are confidential.